mcq-dev/developer-challenge-frontend/README.md

 Solltest du Fragen haben, komme jederzeit auf uns zu!

+### The objective
+The objective is the best representation and a clean modular code structure as possible.
+Please commit your code often and push it to our repo if you're done.

+We recommend to put the module in different grid columns, e.g col-12, col-6 and col-3 to show us that your module is reusable.

+If you have questions, feel free to ask at any time!

 **Wir wünschen dir viel Spaß bei der Lösung der Developer Challenge!**

+**We wish you good luck and lots of fun solving this developer challenge!**